IBM/extract-textual-insights-from-video/Playground.didact.md

 Create these services and configure the credentials in the code pattern with just a click of button.

-<a class="button is-dark is-medium" title="Create IBM Watson Services" href="didact://?commandId=vscode.didact.sendNamedTerminalAString&text=python-1$$chmod%20%2Bx%20.%2Fcreate-ibm-cloud-services.sh%20%26%26%20.%2Fcreate-ibm-cloud-services.sh" >Create IBM Watson Services</a>
+<a class="button is-dark is-small" title="Create IBM Watson Services" href="didact://?commandId=vscode.didact.sendNamedTerminalAString&text=python-1$$chmod%20%2Bx%20.%2Fcreate-ibm-cloud-services.sh%20%26%26%20.%2Fcreate-ibm-cloud-services.sh" >Create IBM Watson Services</a>

 ### 3. Build and Run the Application
 You can build and run the Application within the Developer Playground, click on **Build and Run** to start the application.

-<a class="button is-dark is-medium" title="Build and Run" href="didact://?commandId=vscode.didact.sendNamedTerminalAString&text=python-1$$python3%20app.py">Build and Run</a>
+<a class="button is-dark is-small" title="Build and Run" href="didact://?commandId=vscode.didact.sendNamedTerminalAString&text=python-1$$python3%20app.py">Build and Run</a>

 You can make use of any meeting video or classroom video that you have or you can download the [video](http://videos.bigdatauniversity.com/DV0101EN/Module_0_Welcome.mp4) that we have used for the demonstration purpose.

 ### 4. Clean up
 Completed the code pattern?
 Click on **Clean up** to delete the IBM Cloud services that were created.

-<a class="button is-dark is-medium" title="Delete services from IBM Cloud" href="didact://?commandId=vscode.didact.sendNamedTerminalAString&text=python-1$$chmod%20%2Bx%20.%2Fdeleteservice.sh%20%26%26%20.%2Fdeleteservice.sh">Clean up</a>
+<a class="button is-dark is-small" title="Delete services from IBM Cloud" href="didact://?commandId=vscode.didact.sendNamedTerminalAString&text=python-1$$chmod%20%2Bx%20.%2Fdeleteservice.sh%20%26%26%20.%2Fdeleteservice.sh">Clean up</a>

 You can also manage the created services in [IBM Cloud Dashboard](https://cloud.ibm.com/resources).

-Find the detailed steps in the [README](/extract-textual-insights-from-video/README.md) file.
+You can find the detailed steps in the [README](didact://?commandId=vscode.didact.openTutorial&file="extract-textual-insights-from-video.git%20%26%26%20cd%20extract-textual-insights-from-video%2FREADME.md") file.